Certifying Anosov representations: Introduction

 \section{Introduction}

 In general, it is a hard problem to determine whether a finite subset of $\SL(d,\R)$ generates a discrete subgroup.
-Aside from the special case of $\SL(2,\R)$ \cite{GM1991algorithm}, the discreteness property cannot be decided by an algorithm \cite{kapovich2016discreteness}.
+Aside from the special case of $\SL(2,\R)$ \cite{GM1991algorithm}, the discreteness property cannot be decided by an algorithm \cite{kapovich2016discreteness} in the Blum-Schub-Smale model of computation.
 Nonetheless, it remains possible to verify stronger properties than discreteness via certain geometric algorithms \cite{Kap23}.
 This paper concerns a numerically stable algorithm that can verify the \emph{Anosov} property, which is stronger than discreteness, in finite time.

 \emph{Anosov subgroups}, introduced by Labourie \cite{Lab06} and Guichard-Wienhard \cite{GW12}, provide a rich yet tractable source of examples of infinite covolume discrete subgroups of higher rank Lie groups.
-Their importance is underscored by their central role in \emph{higher Teichm\"uller theory} \cite{Hit92, FG06, GW18} as well as the rich examples of dynamical systems \cite{canary2024measurestransverse,ELO23anosovmixing,Sam24ergodic} and geometric structures on manifolds \cite{KLP18a, dgk2023convexcocompactactionsreal, Kas18} that they provide.
+Their importance is underscored by their central role in \emph{higher Teichm\"uller theory} \cite{Hit92, fockModuliSpacesLocal2006a, GW18} as well as the rich examples of dynamical systems \cite{canary2024measurestransverse,ELO23anosovmixing,Sam24ergodic,delarue2025locally} and geometric structures on manifolds \cite{KLP18a, dancigergueritaudkassel24convexcocompactrealprojective, Kas18} that they provide.
 Anosov subgroups generalize convex cocompact subgroups of isometries of hyperbolic space to higher rank.
 In particular, they can be characterized in terms of the coarse geometry of their action on the associated symmetric space \cite{KLP17,KLP18b,BPS19}.

 In the present article, we present the first practical algorithm which certifies that a finitely generated linear group is projective Anosov.
 The core of the algorithm, and main result of this paper, is Theorem \ref{thm:straight and spaced implies undistorted}, which establishes new finite criteria for a sequence in the symmetric space to have coarsely linear singular value gaps.
 We demonstrate the practicality of the algorithm by verifying the criteria on an example of a surface group in $\SL(3,\R)$ by checking words of length $8$.